 Political violence, civil unrest and protests occur in Solomon Islands and may coincide with sittings of Parliament, high profile investigations or court cases, periods of political uncertainty or industrial relations disputes.

 Political tensions can rise with little notice.
-You should avoid any protests, large gatherings and political rallies as they may turn violent.
+You should avoid any protests, political rallies and concerts as they may turn violent.
 Opportunistic crime and looting may also occur.
-In November 2011, the election of a new Prime Minister was followed by protests in Honiara, which resulted in some injuries and property damage.

 Expatriates and visitors can be attractive targets for opportunistic crime.
 You should avoid obvious displays of wealth and take particular care when using automatic teller machines and frequenting crowded places, including local markets.
 House and vehicle break-ins occur, including against expatriates.